-This course focuses on helping teachers integrate into their instructional practices the basic principles of assessment and measurement for the purposes of monitoring and advancing student learning.
-In addition to developing multiple means of assessment that are aligned to students' needs and particular to measuring higher order thinking skills, teachers will be engaged in the analysis and interpretation of assessment data.
-By doing this, teachers are learning how to make data useful for documenting student progress, monitoring student improvement, and modifying instruction.
+This course focuses on helping students integrate into their instructional practices the basic principles of assessment and measurement for the purposes of monitoring and advancing student learning.
+In addition to developing multiple means of assessment that are aligned to students' needs and particular to measuring higher order thinking skills, students will be engaged in the analysis and interpretation of assessment data.
+By doing this, students are learning how to make data useful for documenting student progress, monitoring student improvement, and modifying instruction.
 Conceptual and practical assessment and measurement issues will also be covered.
-By the end of the course, teachers will have identified a "Learning from Student Assessment" project to plan and implement in their own classroom while enrolled in EDN 531.
+By the end of the course, students will have identified a "Learning from Student Assessment" project to plan and implement in their own practice.
 Prerequisites: EDN 500.

-EDN 531 | Practicum for Assessment and Measurement | 3 credits
+EDN 531 | Practicum for Assessment and Measurement | 3 credits practicum, students are expected to complete a culminating practicum project.

-This supervised practicum will be conducted in the teacher's own classroom during the school term.
-It will provide teachers an opportunity to apply the theoretical knowledge of EDN 530 in their own classroom using research design.
-Teachers will be expected to use the practicum to hone their use of assessment to foster student learning.
-As part of this practicum, teachers are expected to complete a culminating practicum project.
 Pass/Unsatisfactory grading.
 Prerequisites: EDN 530.

+This supervised practicum will be conducted in the student's own practice.
+It will provide students an opportunity to apply the theoretical knowledge of EDN 530 in their own practice using research design.
+Students will be expected to use the practicum to hone their use of assessment to foster student learning.
+As part of this